PhysicistDataScientist/Water-Carbohydrate-Solutions/README.md

 - Convert the concentration profile into refractive index.

 Contents:
+- "Experimental Data": Folder corresponding to the experimental data;
   - "Data - Calibration.xlsx": Excel sheet with the data to calculate the specific rotation coefficient of some carbohydrates;
   - "Data - Handbook.xlsx": Excel sheet with the data relating concentration and refractive index;
   - "Data - Varying Height - Sucrose.xlsx": Excel sheet with the data of the height profile of an inhomegenous solution;
+- "Solution Analyser": Folder corresponding to the program analyser;
   - "Solution Analyser.py": Python code to run the analysis;
   - "Path Manager.txt": File with the path location of the folder with the experimental data sheets.

 Instructions:
 1) Put "Data - Calibration.xlsx", "Data - Handbook.xlsx" and "Data - Varying Height.xlsx" in the same folder;